Constructed Portraits: Make her more beautiful

-Make her more beautiful is made from an archive of photographic negatives of women that I have fed into an AI model and asked it to make her more beautiful.
-I then collage and re-assemble a female-presenting figure in order to address the optics of representation and beauty standards.
+Constructed Portraits: Make her more beautiful is created using an archive of photographic negatives of women, which I have fed into an AI model with the prompt to "make her more beautiful."
+I then collage, patch, and re-assemble the female-presenting figure in order to examine the optics of representation and interrogate societal beauty standards.

 |